silas-pusateri/Breeze/README.md

 # Breeze
-Ticket manager with AI tools to automated workflows
+Ticket manager with AI tools to automate workflows